Exploring the Fundamentals of Design System Components

 Unlock the full potential of your design system with Supernova, empowering you to drive innovation, collaboration, and seamless scalability.

-Discover the new updates to Supernova's Documentation, designed to enhance collaboration for your team with features like commenting, anchor links, and private pages.
+Discover the latest updates to Supernova’s platform, designed to streamline collaboration workflows for your team with features like Drafts, Approval Workflows, the Contributor Role, Invite-Only Design Systems, and Design System Level Roles.